stupidloud/mysql-with-mecab/README.md

 ## Files

 *   `Dockerfile`: Defines the multi-stage build process for the image.
-*   `install-mecab.sql`: SQL script executed on container startup to install the MeCab plugin within MySQL.
+*   `mecab.cnf`: MySQL configuration file that uses the plugin-load-add parameter to automatically load the MeCab plugin when the server starts.